paperManu/splash/CONTRIBUTING.md

 Contributing
 ------------

-Please send your pull request at the [SAT-Metalab's Github account](https://github.com/sat-metalab/splash).
-If you do not know how to make a pull request, Github provides some [help about collaborating on projects using issues and pull requests](https://help.github.com/categories/collaborating-on-projects-using-issues-and-pull-requests/).
+Please send your pull request at the [SAT-Metalab's Gitlab repository](https://gitlab.com/sat-metalab/splash).
+If you do not know how to make a pull request, Gitlab provides some [help about collaborating on projects using issues and pull requests](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html).

 Branching strategy with git
 ---------------------------

 The [master](https://gitlab.com/sat-metalab/splash/tree/master) branch contains Splash releases.
-Validated new developments are into the [develop](https://github.com/sat-metalab/splash/tree/develop) branch.
+Validated new developments are into the [develop](https://gitlab.com/sat-metalab/splash/tree/develop) branch.

 Modifications are made into a dedicated branch that needs to be merged into the develop branch through a Gitlab merge request.
 When you modification is ready, you need to prepare your merge request as follow: